matf-racunarska-grafika/matf-rg-project-2024/PROJECT-DESCRIPTION-TEMPLATE.md

 # Mission Icarus

 139/2022 - Aleksa Filipovic
-Simple scene with one UFO and Sun model.
-When user presses key SPACE the sun starts being brighter and begins expanding.
+Simple scene with one UFO, Sun and a few asteroids.
+When user presses key SPACE the Sun starts being brighter and begins expanding.
 UFO object leaves the scene since the Sun became unstable.

 ## Controls